New Premier League Chief Calls for Firmer Sponsor Regulation

 Masters added that he didn’t feel that the answer would be to prevent teams from entering into arrangements with companies involved with betting.
 The close relationship between football clubs and betting companies has come under intense scrutiny recently with fears that the sheer amount of betting advertisements in and around the game normalises betting, especially among young fans.

-Ten of the twenty teams in the Premier League have shirt sponsorship deals with betting companies; these are Arsenal (W88), Bournemouth (M88), Burnley (LoveBet), Crystal Palace (ManBetX), Everton (SportPesa), Newcastle United (Fun88), Norwich City (Dafabet), Watford (Sportsbet.io), West Ham United (Betway) and Wolverhampton Wanderers (ManBetX).
+With Premier League betting on the rise, ten of the twenty teams in the Premier League have shirt sponsorship deals with betting companies; these are Arsenal (W88), Bournemouth (M88), Burnley (LoveBet), Crystal Palace (ManBetX), Everton (SportPesa), Newcastle United (Fun88), Norwich City (Dafabet), Watford (Sportsbet.io), West Ham United (Betway) and Wolverhampton Wanderers (ManBetX).
 Four Premier League clubs also have betting companies as their sleeve sponsors.

 While not under the remit of the Premier League, the situation in the Championship is even more alarming for campaigners with 17 of the 24 clubs in the division have a betting name or logo on their shirts.
 Meaning that 27 out of England’s 44 top placed teams have a commercial relationship with gambling companies.